 Anne Korkeakivi is the author of the novel, An Unexpected Guest (Little, Brown; 2012).
 Her short fiction has been published by the Atlantic, the Yale Review, Consequence magazine, the Bellevue Literary Review, the Brooklyn Review, and other magazines, and in 2011 she was made a Hawthornden Fellow.
-Her nonfiction has appeared in the New York Times, the Wall Street Journal, the Times (UK), the Village Voice, Gourmet, Travel & Leisure, Ms., and many other periodicals in the US and the UK.
-She was born in New York City, and raised there and in western Massachusetts, earning a BA in Classics from Bowdoin College and an MA in English and Comparative Literature from Columbia University.
-Subsequent moves included a decade in eastern France.
-Her husband’s current posting as a human-rights lawyer with the UN has her most of the year in Switzerland, along with their two daughters.
+Her nonfiction has appeared in the New York Times, the Wall Street Journal, the Times (UK), the Village Voice, Gourmet, Travel & Leisure, Ms., The Millions, and many other periodicals in the US, the UK, and online.
+She was born in New York City, and was raised there and in western Massachusetts, earning a BA in Classics from Bowdoin College and an MA in English and Comparative Literature from Columbia University.
+Other places she’s lived include Finland and a small city in eastern France for ten years, from where she traveled to Paris often.
+Her husband’s work as a human-rights lawyer with the UN currently has her and their two daughters most of the year in Switzerland.

 You can read an author q and a with Anne here.

 Look for a few book suggestions from Anne here.
 They change regularly – always on a new theme, and always a mix of recent and older titles – so do check back.

 You can get in touch with Anne via the contact page.